 For beginning collectors, these rifles represent an entry level item at a modest investment.
 For many the first step in generating interest is owning and handling an object rather than viewing images.
 These rifles are perfect for those individuals.
 Email me for additional photos of each rifle.
-Feel free to make serious offers!

-Available at $4,550.00
+Available at $1950.00

 Unfortunately this rifle is not signed as with many rifles from this region thus making it hard to attribute to a particular gunsmith.
 There are many details that could help identify the gunsmith if enough signed specimens were known.
 The architecture is very pleasing with both a Roman nose comb and a curved lower butt commonly used in Lehigh County as well.
 Whomever the maker the rifle is a jewel and in near perfect condition.